brishin/docker-ghost/README.md

 # Docker-Ghost
-This repository is made to run Ghost in Docker, the Dockerfile installs Node.js and NPM, adds Ghost to the image and runs Ghost in a development environment.
+This repository is made to run Ghost in Docker, the Dockerfile installs Node.js and NPM, adds Ghost to the image and runs Ghost.

-# IP configuration
-I've changed the standard IP on which the Ghost dev environment runs to 0.0.0.0 to make it bind with any IP, the normal setting is 127.0.0.1, you can change this in the config.example.js added in this repository.

 # Running Docker-Ghost